samuelrawrs/carpark-data/README.md

 				...]
 ```
 The end of the file also containts a `timestamp` that indicates when the file was last updated.
 Admittedly, I would've prefered for the appending of `lots_available` to be in the form of a nested list to seperate each timing nicely but unfortunately this was the best way I could find combining dictionaries with similar keys.

+## Note
+Stopped on 8/3/2022.
+Github actions failed after new carparks was added to the data and broke my code OOPS. looks like combining dictionaries with different keys was the problem...
+D:

 ## Future Developments
 ~~- Parse data from /data to create a master file for each carpark.~~ done!